ringloom-io/ringloom-queue/docs/01-architecture-overview.md

 ### Chunked Mapping Strategy

 Files are not mapped entirely.
-Instead, they are mapped in chunks of `blocksize` bytes (default: 1 MiB, always a power of two):
+Instead, they are mapped in sliding windows of `2 × blocksize` bytes (default blocksize: 1 MiB, always a power of two):

 ```
 File on disk: